All Episodes

 Right here for our final news roundup and information overload.

-Uh and a far more serious scene.
+And a far more serious scene.

-Uh watch these images.
+Watch these images.

-And you're out there with with um with guns.
+And you're out there with guns.

-I don't want to call them rallies, they're not protests.
+I don't want to call them rallies.

-These quote unquote protests.
+These quote-unquote protests.

 I'm not embarrassed to say that I was afraid.

-It's not clear what they're demanding, demanding to infect other people, demanding to make other people sick.
+Demanding to infect other people, demanding to make other people sick.

 It's dangerous, and these people can take this home with them and hurt their families and all the rest.